Golden Team: 1954 World Cup First Round Games

 Hungary went to the 1954 World Cup in Switzerland as firm favourites; they were unbeaten since 1950, and had issued served notice of their ability with 6–3 and 7–1 thrashings of England.
 The 16 finalists were assigned to four groups, with each group having four teams in it.
 Each group contained two seeded teams and two unseeded teams.
 Only four matches were scheduled for each group, each pitting a seeded team against an unseeded team (this contrasts with a conventional round-robin in which every team plays every other team, which would have resulted in six matches in each group).
 In a further oddity, extra time would be played if the teams were level after ninety minutes in the group games, with the result being a draw if the scores were still level after 120 minutes.

-The top two teams from each group would qualify for the quarter finals.
+The top two teams from each group would qualify for the quarter-finals.
 Hungary shared Group B with Turkey, West Germany and South Korea; Hungary and Turkey were the two seeded sides in the group.
 Hungary won their opening game against South Korea 9–0, with Kocsis scoring a hat-trick.
-In the second game, Hungary thrashed West Germany 8–3, with Kocsis scoring another 4 goals; however, cynical fouling on Puskás left him with a hairline fracture of the ankle which left him unavailable for selection for the quarter final and semi final stages.
+In the second game, Hungary thrashed West Germany 8–3, with Kocsis scoring another 4 goals; however, fouling on Puskás left him with a hairline fracture of the ankle which left him unavailable for selection for the quarter-final and semi final stages.

-1954 World Cup Quarter Final: "Battle of Berne" (Brazil vs. Hungary 1954)
+1954 World Cup Quarter-final: "Battle of Berne" (Brazil vs. Hungary 1954)

 Hungary met Brazil in an eagerly anticipated quarter final; both sides had a reputation for open, attacking football.
 The Brazilians had lost the last and deciding match of the 1950 World Cup to Uruguay, and were anxious to reach the final again.

-Unfortunately, the game was notable for the number of cynical fouls performed by both sides rather than as an exhibition of footballing technique; Hungary took a 2–0 lead after 7 minutes, and after that the game descended into a series of fouls, free kicks and fights on the pitch resulting in three dismissals.
+The game was notable for the number of cynical fouls performed by both sides rather than as an exhibition of footballing technique; Hungary took a 2–0 lead after 7 minutes, and after that the game descended into a series of fouls, free kicks and fights on the pitch resulting in three dismissals.
 The game ended 4–2 to Hungary.
 Fighting continued off the pitch in the tunnels and in the players' dressing rooms.
 The game's English referee Arthur Ellis commented: "I thought it was going to be the greatest game I'd ever see.
 I was on top of the world.
 Whether politics and religion had something to do with it I don't know, but they behaved like animals.
 It was a disgrace.
 It was a horrible match.
 In today's climate so many players would have been sent off the game would have been abandoned.
 My only thought was that I was determined to finish it."